SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-06-today-i-voted.md

 clerk's drop-box, and therein deposited.

 Please don't vote Republican.
 Not for any imaginable office, not under any conceivable circumstance.
-Please don't vote 3rd party: that's half a vote for Trump.
+Also, please don't vote 3rd party: that's half a vote for Trump.
 If you think he needs to go &mdash; and _you should_ &mdash; then you know you have to vote for Biden/Harris.
 Just do it: [settle for Biden](https://www.settleforbiden.org/).